thommyhh/fake-xmlhttprequest/README.md

 * method [optional]: The http method to only match, e.g. GET or POST.
 The method is not checked if not set.
 * status: The http status code the faked request should return.
 Can be used to simulate 404 or 50x responses.
 * statusText: A matching http status text, e.g. "OK" for status 200.
+* headers [optional]: An object of response headers or a function that returns one.
+The object must contain the header name as property and the header value as the property's value.
 * responseTime [optional]: An integer or an array with to integers.
 If not set, the response is returned  immediately.
 * response: A response string or a function that returns a response.
 The url is given as the argument.
 If `url` is a regular expression, the complete match is the first argument, followed by all matching groups.